fes478/CoPara-CGFD3D/user_manual.md

 8. Output is velocity and stress in point, line, surface, and volume type.
 9. The **minimum grid points per wavelength(PPW) is 8**.
 If the maximum grid spacing is dh, the minimum velocity is Vmin, the maximum velocity is Vmax, then the maximum reliable frequency (f) is f=Vmin/(PPW\*dh) = Vmin/(8\*dh), the maximum time interval (dt) allowed is dt=0.76\*dh/Vmax.
 Example: Vmin=1000 m/s, Vmax = 3000m/s, dh = 100m, f = 1000/8/100=1.25, dt = 0.76*100/3000=0.025.
 So the simulating `dt` should small than 0.025, and the maximum frequency of synthetic waveform will be 1.25.
 10. This manual is also applicable to the original CPU-based CGFD3D(ZhangWei,2006), with only differences in the model construction section.
+10. The summary of program updates is at the end of this document.
+10. For the more robust and versatile CGFD3DM algorithm, please keep an eye on https://github.com/zw-sustech/CGFD3D .

 ## Folder description